allenai/flex/README.md

 This validates all the inputs and takes some time.
 Substitute `flex` for another challenge to evaluate on a different challenge.

-There is also a `score` CLI command which should not be used on the final challenge except when reporting final results.
+(There is also a `score` CLI command which should not be used on the final challenge except when reporting final results.)

-## Model training
+## Model Training

 For the meta-training protocol (e.g., the [FLEX-META leaderboard](https://leaderboard.allenai.org/flex_meta)), challenges come with a set of related training and validation data.
 This data is most easily accessible in one of two formats: